MansMeg/gavagair/README.md

 # gavagair
 Connection to the Gavagai API to extract tonality .
 This is **not** an official product of Gavagai.
-This package try to conform to the ideas of tidy text analysis.
+This package try to conform to the ideas of tidy text analysis (but this is not yet fully implemented).
 See more [here](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html).

 ## Get started
 1. You need to get an api key from Gavagai.
 You need to get an account [here](https://developer.gavagai.se).
 To try out the API you can